minima-global/emh/docs/knowledgeBase.md

 ## Design Decisions

-The MEG was built using an Agile process involving weekly sprint reviews of working builds.
+The MEG was built using an [agile](https://en.wikipedia.org/wiki/Agile_software_development) development process involving weekly sprint reviews of working builds.
 The initial build was created using a [specification](./specification.md) created from the very first MEG meeting.

 ## Quirks/Workarounds